gabrieldansereau/ms_downscaling_metawebs/README.md

 taxa through literature surveys and expert elicitation [European tetrapods,
 @Maiorano2020TetSpe] or using predictive tools [marine fishes,
 @Albouy2019MarFis; Canadian mammals, @Strydom2022FooWeb].
-At a finer spatial scale, the locally observed food webs ["realization" of the metaweb;
+At a finer spatial scale, the locally observed food webs ["realization" of the metaweb,
-@Poisot2012DisSpe] relfect local environmental conditions, but nevertheless retain the signal of the metaweb to which they belong [@Saravia2022EcoNet].
+@Poisot2012DisSpe] reflect local environmental conditions, but nevertheless retain the signal of the metaweb to which they belong [@Saravia2022EcoNet].
 Given this, @Strydom2022PreMet called the prediction of the metaweb structure the core goal of predictive network ecology, as if there is a strong link